-"On the contrary," the girl said, face tipped forward and eyes staring hard into Arrenne's.
+"On the contrary," the girl said, face tipped forward and eyes staring hard into the Captain’s.
 "I am going to let you go.
 I have been trying to let you go for fifteen years, but you keep coming back."

-Arrenne looked about the bridge in near panic.
+Arrenne looked about the bridge in a panic.
 "Go back to the Finley," she ordered.
 "Go back!"

 The navigator scrambled over the controls, and our ship turned back, lights illuminating the charred hulk.
 "Look," she said.
 "There!"

-She pointed, and her helmsman shifted the ship to the right.
+She pointed, and the helmsman shifted the ship to the right.
 There was something there, farther off in the black, away from the charred bodies and the tortured shell of the Finley.
 Another blackened hulk, further from the station, was lit up.
 Another ship, sent here to stop the inevitable.
-Another ship dead.
+Another carcass.

 But that wasn't the end.
-There was another ship beyond it, and another beyond it, blackened to the point of invisibility against the black of space, frozen in their failed attempts at escape.
+There was another ship beyond it, and another beyond it, blackened to the point of invisibility against the void of space, frozen in their failed attempts at escape.

 Eyes wide, a calm arrested the Captain.
 She laughed.
 "And here I thought," she said, "that this was the end."